 Collectively impaired are portfolios of homogenous loans and advances where contractual interest or principal payments are not past due, but have been assessed for impairment by the Bank.
-Thus, Loans assessed for collective impairment transverse from ratings 1 to ratings 71.
-Tables 9 & 10 below present a breakdown of the Bank's Loans and advances based on the categorization of exposures and impairment taken on them and also by products; as well as movement in impairment on loans to banks, individuals and non-individuals.
+Thus, Loans assessed for collective impairment transverse from ratings 1 to ratings 7.